top of page

 WOMUN

 All English words that refer to a specific gender continue.
-Therefore, anyone who is considered by gender to be a man is still identified as man; he; him; his, etc. Anyone who is not a man by gender definition(TWINM), is freed from masculine reference.
+Therefore, anyone who is considered by gender to be a man is still identified as man; he; him; his, etc. Women are freed from masculine reference.

-Most other languages already allow that sex separation and have done so been for centuries.
-Isn’t it time the English language allowed TWINM to enjoy their own word identity?
+Most other languages already allow different word based on sex and have done so centuries.

-Beyond specific gender, any words (nouns, adjectives, etc.) that spell or sound like ‘he’, ‘him’ ‘his’, ‘man’ ‘men’ without a TWINM equivalent simply are not used and are replaced with other words.
+Beyond specific gender, any words (nouns, adjectives, etc.) that spell or sound like ‘he’, ‘him’ ‘his’, ‘man’ ‘men’ without a Female equivalent simply are not used and are replaced with other words.

 Examples: He-al